NishRepo/hello-world/README.md

 # hello-world
-Just a new project to get familiar with GIT
+Just a new project to get familiar with GIT.
+A changed one